UrinHeller/Manhwa-Viewer-SUPER/README.md

    - For detailed information, explore the `_interal/modules/AutoProviderPlugin.py` file.

 2. **Working with Packages**:
-   - Packages can be added to the `_interal/lib` folder (may need to be created), though compatibility isn't guaranteed.
+   - Packages can be added to the `_interal/libs` folder, this location is the first python will check so you can overwrite packages.
    - All standard libs have been included as a [pyinstaller option](https://stackoverflow.com/questions/62602954/force-pyinstaller-to-include-all-built-in-modules).
    - Two key steps:
      - Add `from modules.AutoProviderPlugin import AutoProviderPlugin, AutoProviderBaseLike` at the beginning of your code.